shridharmanvi/datawarehouse/README.md

 # datawarehouse
 Datewarehouse implementation using basic datatypes in python.
-Perform group by and data mining classification activities on huge datasets
+Perform group by and data mining classification activities on huge datasets without using external packages.
+Mainly using dictionaries and lists.